-In front of the commissioned piece stands a young woman, stunned.
+In front of the commissioned piece of ten-year-olds on the streets of stands a young woman, stunned.
 The piece, "Apiscaryatid," is a record of a completed process.
 It is a life-size naked female figure of beeswax.
 One foot is held slightly to one side.
 The arms are held in back, hands clasped.
 The head is in a relaxed position.
 The whole stance is easy, natural.
-The had come together on a mild afternoon young woman gazing at the figure late in September at the city's Lau-says, "I came prepared to laugh at this, but I'm moved by its power beyond telling."
+The this, but I'm moved by its power beyond telling."

 BECAUSE, as a beekeeper, I spend a portion of my workdays at the edge of entomology, thinking about bugs and trying to figure out what they are up to, friends from more acceptable trades are constantly sending ture was done, the honeybees were me clippings about insects and tellgone, but Puett was there.
 Puett, a ing me funny bug stories.
-It is their New Yorker, is point man, as it were, attempt to keep in touch with my
+It is their of cicada shells.
+A Japanese artist, New Yorker, is point man, as it were, attempt to keep in touch with my Kazuo Kadonaga, has live silkworms